OP-TEE/optee_docs/general/disclosure.rst

         reporter after initial investigation.

-    2. By default, the information about the reported issue(s) will be shared within the core team (see the note about the core team at the beginning of the page).
+    2. By default, the information about the reported issue(s) will be shared within TrustedFirmware.org and a vetted list of stakeholders.
 If you as a reporter **aren't** OK with that, then you must inform us about that when reporting the issue.

-    3. By default, the core team and Linaro decides whether there should be a CVE created or not.
+    3. By default, the TrustedFirmware.org decides whether there should be a CVE created or not.
 If the reporter insist on having a CVE created, then this should be expressed when doing the reporting.

-    4. The core team and Linaro have the rights to involve other experts to help us with mitigations and patches.
+    4. TrustedFirmware.org have the rights to involve other experts to help us with mitigations and patches.
 If you as a reporter **aren't** OK with that, then you must inform us about that when reporting the issue.

     5. Reporting security issues under NDA should be seen as a last resort